Canine Good Citizen

 Evaluators sometimes combine elements during the actual test.
 If a dog fails the test initially, owners can continue training with their dog and retake for the test in the future.

 If all ten objectives are met, the handler can apply for a certificate and special dog pet tag from the AKC stating that the dog has earned the CGC.

 Dogs do not have to be registered with the AKC to earn a CGC, nor do they have to be purebred or, in fact, registered with any canine organization.
-The goal is to promote good citizenship for all dogs.
+The goal is to promote responsible dog ownership for all dogs.

-Since its inception, the CGC program has become the model for similar programs around the world, is the backbone of other exams, such as those given for therapy dogs, and is a good starting point for more advanced dog training.
+Since its inception, the CGC program has become the model for similar programs around the world, is the base for other exams, such as those given for therapy dogs, and is used as a starting point for more advanced dog training.